-You can book your Skills Tests once you have submitted your application through UCAS Teacher Training.
+You can book your Skills Tests once you have submitted your application.
 You can book in advance of this, as long as your application is submitted before you attend the test centre.

 You can complete a fully interactive online test before you attend – simply follow the instructions on the page and use this activation key: jhULiqgX

 - Two forms of identification – a primary ID such as a passport, and a secondary ID (e.g. a debit card).
 More information can be found on the STA Website